TheBerbat/informatica-avanzada-exercises/11_exercise/README.md

-# Exercise 06
+# Exercise 11
-Create dynamic list with pointers.
+Create an UML class diagram about engineer application.

 ## How to use
 1. Clean project to build from scratch.